kagent-dev/kmcp/README.md

 ### Secret Management

 KMCP supports environment-specific secret management with multiple providers.
-Configure secrets in your `kmcp.yaml` to enable secure deployment.
+Configure secrets in your `kmcp.yaml` file to enable secure deployment.
 Secrets are disabled by default.

 ```yaml
 secrets: